moxystudio/node-promptly/README.md

     'default': 'default value',
     // Automatically trim the input
     'trim': true,
-    // An validator or an array of validators.
+    // A validator or an array of validators.
     'validator': null,
     // Automatically retry on error
     'retry': false,